rkapl123/DBAddin/docs/README.md

 ### Installation

-* Dependencies
+* Dependencies/Prerequisites
 	* .NET 4.7 or higher (usually distributed with Windows)
-	* Excel (minimum 2003)
+	* Excel (minimum 2007 because of Ribbons)
-	* ADO 2.5 or higher (usually distributed with Windows)
+	* ADO 2.5 or higher (usually distributed with Windows, this will be removed with the migration to ADO.NET for DB Modifiers)

-If any of these is missing, please install yourself before starting DBAddin.
+If any of these are missing, please install them yourself before starting DBAddin.

 Download the latest zip package in [https://github.com/rkapl123/DBAddin/tags](https://github.com/rkapl123/DBAddin/tags), unzip to any location and run deployAddin.cmd in the folder Distribution.
 This copies DBAddin.xll, DBAddin.xll.config, DBaddinUser.config and DBAddinCentral.config to your %appdata%\Microsoft\AddIns folder and starts Excel for activating DBAddin (adding it to the registered Addins).